Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 Cyber Age

 The Cyber Age has a multiplicity of factors including, but certainly not limited to: cyber insurance; self-insurance; auditing, monitoring, remediation, incident response, and (active) preventative services; emerging technologies and their applications; government regulations; and human behaviors and actions.
-Cyber exposures will continue to grow (exponentially?) as they spread – at times, in a “how the hell did they do that?” fashion – through an ever-expanding multi-dimensional attack space impacting consumers, corporations, and governments.
+Cyber exposures will continue to grow (exponentially?) as they spread – at times, in a “how the hell did they do that?” fashion – through an ever-expanding multi-dimensional and multi-directional attack space impacting consumers, corporations, and governments.

 This blog post encompasses my: